realmatterio/PQC-2035/README.md

 ## 7. Demonstration Programs with Solidity Smart Contracts

 The PQC/2035 Sandbox features a suite of demonstration programs designed to validate our quantum-safe RWA blockchain’s performance, security, and suitability for a primary-market ICO bridged to a secondary DEX.
 These examples showcase a cross-chain token bridge between a Hyperledger Besu network (primary ICO market) and Ethereum (secondary DEX market), leveraging ICCHSM-generated PQC multi-signatures for all cross-chain proofs.
-The flowchart below illustrates the full process.:
+The flowchart below illustrates the full process.

 ```note
 Hyperledger Besu                     Bridge                           Ethereum